matoanbach/npm-runaway/README.md

-# Lets build this
+# Run the project locally

-## prequisite to run locally: node - v23.1.0 or v22^
+**note:** `prequisite` to run locally: node - v23.1.0 or v22^

+1. If you are joining, then download or clone this repo

-## download template down: - Shadcn template: https://github.com/salimi-my/shadcn-ui-sidebar?tab=readme-ov-file
+- If you are buidling from scratch, download template down: - `Shadcn template`: https://github.com/salimi-my/shadcn-ui-sidebar?tab=readme-ov-file

+2. Run

 ```bash
 npm install
 ```

-## Note if too many warnings and errors, run "npm install --force"
+**note:** if too many warnings and errors, run "npm install --force"

 ```bash
 npm run dev
 ```

-## Build a new release for the project
+3. Build a new release for the project

 ```bash
 rpm run build